 We’re here to help.
 Keep reading for tips on how stay in touch with your customers, find out your business credit score, how to keep your business health in check, and more.

 Of course, financing for your business may be on your mind – in addition to your financing options with OnDeck, there are also emergency funding sources available from the Australian government.
 If you would like to find out more about the SME Govt.
 Guarantee Loans then please fill the form below and our Business Loans Specialists will get in touch with you.

 The government has provided stimulus packages that are helpful for small businesses in a number of ways.
 Some state governments have also provided additional support.
 Read here to get all the information about all the stimulus packages that have been announced by central as well as state government.

 It’s been a tough few months for Australian businesses, and the SME community has had to come to terms with some very challenging COVID-19 lockdowns.
-But there is light at the end of the tunnel.
-This is your guide to how restrictions are being eased at a Federal level – and how the rules apply to your state/territory.
+But for most states there is light at the end of the tunnel.
+This is your guide to how restrictions are being eased or, in some cases, tightened at a Federal level – and how the rules apply to your state/territory.
 We’ll continue to update the details as the situation changes.